-Huawei added that it complies with all laws where it operates, including the sanctions laws of the U.S.
+Huawei added that it complies with all laws where it operates, including the U.S.'s sanctions laws.

 "The Chinese side has lodged stern representations with the U.S. and Canadian side and urged them to immediately correct the wrongdoing and restore the personal freedom of Ms. Meng Wanzhou," the embassy said.

-"We will closely follow the development of the issue and take all measures to resolutely protect the legitimate rights and interests of Chinese citizens," it added.
+"We will closely follow the development of the issue and take all measures to resolutely protect the legitimate rights and interests of Chinese citizens."

 Anadolu Agency website contains only a portion of the news stories offered to subscribers in the AA News Broadcasting System (HAS), and in summarized form.
 Please contact us for subscription options.